Breaking News | Mohammed Ibrahim emerges new SSANU president

 “But it is possible to reposition SSANU; rebuild friendship; forge new alliances; inject patriotism, restore and shore up confidence among the ranks of SSANU membership.
 Yes, it is possible to start a new beginning,” he said.

-Ibrahim, who take over from Samson Ugwuoke, will pilot the affairs of the association for the next four years.
+The News Agency of Nigeria (NAN) reports that the new president, Ibrahim, who take over from Mr Samson Ugwuoke, will pilot the affairs of the association for the next four years.
 (NAN)

 Comments